sebastianbergmann/phpunit-documentation-english/src/test-doubles.rst

 ``createStub()``
 ----------------

-``createStub(string $type)`` returns a test stub for the specified type.
-The creation of this test stub is performed using best practice defaults: the ``__construct()`` and ``__clone()`` methods of the original class are not executed and the arguments passed to a method of the test double will not be cloned.

-If these defaults are not what you need then you can use the ``getMockBuilder(string $type)`` method to customize the test double generation using a fluent interface.
+``createStub(string $type)`` returns a test stub for the specified interface or extendable class.

-By default, all methods of the original class are replaced with an implementation that returns an automatically generated value that satisfies the method's return type declaration (without calling the original method).
+All methods of the original class are replaced with an implementation that returns an automatically generated value that satisfies the method's return type declaration without calling the original method.
+These methods are referred to as "doubled methods".

+The behaviour of doubled methods can be configured using methods such as ``willReturn()`` or ``willThrowException()``.
+These methods are explained later.

 ``willReturn()``
 ----------------

-Using the ``willReturn()`` method, for instance, you can configure these implementations to return a specified value when called.
+Using the ``willReturn()`` method, for instance, you can configure a doubled method to return a specified value when it is called.
 This configured value must be compatible with the method's return type declaration.

 Consider that we have a class that we want to test, ``SomeClass``, which depends on ``Dependency``: